 Philip joined Watsi on March 12th, 2013.
-Six years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Philip's most recent donation traveled 3,300 miles to support Rin, a 36-year-old accountant from Cambodia, to fund nerve repair surgery so he can use his hand again.
+Seven years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Philip's most recent donation traveled 6,600 miles to support Precious, a talented third grader from Kenya, to fund tonsil surgery so she can excel in school.

 Rin is a 36-year-old accountant.
 He's been married for 11 years and has two children.
 His daughter is ten years old and in grade five, while his son is eight years old and in grade three.
 His wife grows sugar palms and sells sugar and sweets.
 In May, Rin was in a motor vehicle accident where he fractured his right humerus.
 The fracture also caused paralysis of his right wrist.
 He was treated with a Khmer traditional treatment, but his fracture did not heal.
 He then had a cast for one month, but there was no improvement to his condition.
 He's been diagnosed with a brachial plexus injury.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 He is unable to lift his wrist and he cannot work.
 Rin traveled to visit our medical partner, Children's Surgical Centre (CSC), to receive treatment.
 On September 8th, he will undergo brachial plexus repair surgery and, after recovery, he will be able to use his wrist again.
 Now, CSC is requesting $696 to fund this procedure.
 Rin shared that he hopes that he can use his wrist again and return to work.